 On the other hand, women may want to have their hair styled the same day.
-A stylist can be available at the studio for touch-ups to your hair if you like.
+A stylist can be available at the studio for touch-ups to your hair if you like, for an additional fee.

 - Dark jacket over a simple silk top or blouse.

 - Avoid bold patterns on jacket or blouse.

 - Or: sweater or top with a simple, conservative neckline. hair style down, not pulled up or back.

 - Simple jewelry, matching earring and necklace are ideal.